 Gay Hostel: I’ve stayed at this hostel before and had a lot of fun.
 Located in the Schöneberg neighborhood, it’s a great way to be near everything if you’re on a budget.
 The rooms are very large with bunk beds and there’s also a common area and small kitchen.
 It’s super easy to make friends with the other patrons during your stay too.
 Just be prepared for the communal showers where you might get to know some of the other guests very well.
 There’s also a separate hostel just down the road for older guests who prefer something more quiet.
 Lastly, staying in the gay hostel includes the hostel pass which gives exclusive benefits such as discounted drinks, free drinks, and free entrance to many of the exciting venues within the gay scene of Berlin.

 AirBnb: Of course, everyone knows about AirBnb.
 It allows travelers to stay like a local in real homes.
 Now, with Airbnb’s anti-discrimination policy, LGBT travelers can rest assured that they will not be booted from their lodgings as a result of their sexual orientation or identity.
 If it happens, AirBnb has your back!

 MisterBnb: This is the gay version of AirBnb.
 It operates under the same premise but all homes and rooms for rent must be owned or operated by gay or gay-friendly individuals.

-** Remember, Berlin Pride take place in July and many hotels are filled quickly.
+** Remember, Berlin Pride takes place in July and many hotels are filled quickly.
 Check out these suggestions on Expedia’s Hotel Edit for other Pride events & gay-friendly hotels around the world including one for Berlin and two from yours truly!